Cyber4egis/startwithHTB/00-set-up.md

 ![Love](/assets_/love_ip.PNG)

-8. Return to your terminal and ping the ip address you noted.
+8. Return to your terminal and open a new tab (Ctrl+Shift+T), then in the new terminal tab ping the ip address you noted.
 If you can ping the machine successfully, your VPN connection to Hack The Box works.